 “My newborn was a decent sleeper.
 And then within the past few weeks, it seems like I’m dealing with a TOTALLY different baby.
 She’s about 4.5 months and yikes, we are struggle with nights because she is up a lot, will only fall asleep if rocked, held or fed.
 And then naps… Don’t get me started on how long it takes me to get her to sleep during the day.
-I have no idea how I’ll ever get anything done, EVER again because I spend so much of my time getting this kid to sleep!
-Why won’t my 4 month old sleep?!”
+I have no idea how I’ll ever get anything done EVER again because I spend so much of my time getting this kid to sleep!
+What is going on with my 4 month old baby’s sleep?!

-All sleep experts (that’s me) agree that the four month regression is the real deal, it’s permanent, and it’s biologically caused.
-We also agree that it can cause really struggles for babies and mamas alike.
+All sleep experts (that’s me) agree that the 4 month regression is the real deal, it’s permanent, and it’s biologically caused.
+We also agree that it can cause real struggles for baby and parents alike.

-Before I dive into explaining WHAT THE HECK IS GOING on with sleep now, it’s important that we talk about WHY the sleep changes at four months are different from other changes that your baby will go through with sleep.
+Before I dive into explaining WHAT THE HECK IS GOING ON with your 4 month old baby’s sleep, it’s important that we talk about WHY the sleep changes at 4 months are different from other changes that your baby will go through with sleep.

-To best understand what’s happening to your baby during this change, first I need to explain to you a few things about sleep in general.
+To best understand what’s happening with your 4 month old baby’s sleep, first I need to explain to you a few things about sleep in general.